Amber Heard Rocks Metallic Green Swim Cap To London Premiere Of ‘Aquaman’

 Heard was joined on the red carpet by costar Jason Momoa, who plays the titular Aquaman.
 Momoa wore casual head to toe leather outfit, complete with a bulky, studded jacket and brown biker boots He complimented Heard’s copper tones by accessorizing with a metallic brown wallet chain.

 This is the first stand-alone film for Aquaman, who had cameos in Batman v.
 Superman: Dawn of Justice and Justice League.
-Moama appeared in both films, and Heard portrayed the Atlanteean Queen in Justice League.
+Moama appeared in both films and Heard portrayed the Atlantean Queen in Justice League.
 The film will appear in the U.S. on December 21, but as the Inquisitr previously reported, the film will be available to stream a week early for Amazon Prime members.